 With three recent losses in my family, I have been thinking a lot about designing Comfort or Prayer Shawls.
 I have also been intrigued by the recent trend toward long thin triangular scarves worn bunched around the neck.
-So I decided to combine the two.

 By starting with just a few stitches in one small corner, I slowly increased every other row on just one side to the desired height of the triangle, then decreased.
 The final Sharf measures 74 inches wide by 18 inches long.
 This shape combined with the natural stretch of the stitch pattern makes it easy to wear spread across the shoulders as a Shawl or bunched together as a nice warm Scarf.
 The long, thin ends of the triangle allow the wearer to tie the ends together when worn in a variety of ways.